sourari/Physical-Chemistry/PIB.md

 # Particle in a Box

-The first quantum system we explore is the particle in a box (PIB) system.
+The first quantum system we will explore is the particle in a box (PIB) system.
 We restrict our study to a single particle (an electron) in a 1-dimentional box of width a=5nm.
 The potential energy inside the box is set to 0.
 At the boundary, we set the potential energy to a value that we know will be higher than the particle’s total energy, but also small enough to make the computation work.
 The potential energy (presented in Figure2.1) is then given by: